Susan Babinec: Research and career

 Babinec joined the United States Department of Energy ARPA-E program that looked to support energy projects.
 During her six years at ARPA-E, Babinec invested $120 million into battery companies, including Natron Energy, Sila Nanotechnologies and Ion Storage Systems.

 In 2019, Babinec was appointed to Argonne National Laboratory's grid energy storage program.
 She looks to optimize energy storage capabilities by integrating grid design with industry needs.
 To better understand battery materials, she developed rapid life cycle evaluations and pioneered the use of artificial intelligence.
 She launched the Battery Data Genome project, a challenge to collect, store and share usable information from every stage of the battery lifecycle.
 The Battery Data Genome Project looks to transform understanding about electric vehicles.

 Selected publications

 Personal life

 Babinec is an athlete, and has played competitively since her time at college.
+She is married with two adult sons.